panfio/telescreen/README.md

 Add a new media files inside `archive/media` folders or upload to `media` bucket using minio [localhost:9000](http://localhost:9000).
 Open browser at [localhost:8888](http://localhost:8888) (default credentials `user : passpass`)

+**Warning!
+Docker containers can be accessible from network even if firewall is enabled!** Check this question for details: [stackoverflow.com/questions/49549834](https://stackoverflow.com/questions/49549834/ufw-firewall-is-not-working-on-ubuntu-in-digitalocean/49563279#49563279).

 **Interaction**
 *Be careful when choosing a time interval.
 In 2 days, up to 2 thousand events can happen.*
 To interact and navigate within the timeline there are the following options: